(Use of this Website)

 - Tea, coffee and refreshments are supplied.
 Please bring with you a packed lunch, or you can purchase lunch within walking distance in the village.

 - All course equipment & materials are supplied.

 - All reservations are subject to availability with minimum numbers required to run the course.

 - The appropriate course deposit fee is required to secure your place on the agreed course date.
-Full payment must be settled in full at least two weeks prior to the course start date.
+Full payment must be settled in full at least 14 days prior to the course start date.

 - Course fees are non-refundable.
 If unforeseen circumstances arise, or because minimum numbers have not been reached, Victoria Hammond Interiors reserves the right to alter course dates or cancel a course.
 We will offer course transferral dates and accommodate your training requirements.

-- Written cancellations received two weeks prior to the event will receive a full refund less the course deposit fee and an administration charge of £25.
+- Written cancellations received at least 14 days prior to the event will receive a full refund less the course deposit fee and an administration charge of £25.
 After this time no refunds will be given, accept for special circumstances.
 For the avoidance of doubt this also covers VISA applications.

 - Victoria Hammond Interiors may offer course fee/promotional discounts at their discretion for a particular course/s.
 This discount/s then does not apply to other scheduled courses running, where the full fee is to be paid.

 - Course materials (unless marked as copyright of any other person) and images and photographs displayed in our training materials or on our website(s) are copyright of Victoria Hammond Interiors and must not be copied or reproduced in any form under any circumstances without the express permission of Victoria Hammond Interiors.
 We permit photographs to be taken for personal reference only.